santianban/django-wysiwyg-redactor/README.rst

 What's that
 -----------------

-*django-wysiwyg-redactor* is a text editor application for Django, using `Redactor WYSIWYG editor <http://redactorjs.com/>`_
+*django-wysiwyg-redactor* is a text editor application for Django, using `Redactor WYSIWYG editor <https://imperavi.com/redactor/>`_

-Sponsored by `Mess Marketing <http://www.thisismess.com>`_, we use the latest version of redactorjs, always up-to-date.

 Dependency
 ----------